State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

 Deaths in the state have accelerated over nearly six months since the first fatalities were announced on March 6.
 It took 49 days for the death toll to reach the first 1,000 yet it was only 40 days to more than double with an increase of 6,000.
 The average number of deaths per day in Florida is 64.

-In a state list of cases and deaths released Monday, it reported 68 deaths from the previous report with none removed after further determining a cause of death.
+In a state list of cases and deaths released Tuesday, it reported 189 deaths from the previous report with 2 remove removed after further determining a cause of death for a net increase of 187.

 Miami-Dade climbed to 2,537, which is 260 more in one week.
 Broward increased to 1,187 with a rise of 40 in one week.
 Indian River has risen by 15 deaths in one week compared with St. Lucie climbing by 12 deaths, Martin by 6 and Okeechobee by 2.

-Palm Beach County's death count is higher than 22 states, including Iowa's 1,116 after reporting 4 Monday.
-Wisconsin is 3 ahead of Florida with 1,122, reporting no new deaths Monday.
+Palm Beach County's death count is higher than 22 states, including Iowa's 1,123 after reporting 7 Tuesday.
+Wisconsin is 2 ahead of Florida with 1,130, reporting 8 new deaths.

 Cases